jingedawang/AIConsciousnessWatch/Report-en.md

 Due to the complex and diverse research related to AI consciousness involving numerous topics, we cannot rely on any single article's conclusions, nor should we simply collect results.
 How to find patterns from complex research paths and propose reasonable evaluation standards will be a key focus for future work in this field.
 This paper serves as a starting point.

-A relatively intuitive approach is to divide consciousness into three perspectives according to the disciplinary categories involved: philosophy, computational neuroscience, and psychology.
+A relatively intuitive approach is to divide consciousness into three perspectives according to the disciplinary categories involved: philosophy, neuroscience, and psychology.
 Each discipline focuses on different aspects of consciousness, together forming our understanding of consciousness as a whole.
 Under this framework, the "consciousness" we discuss is not just narrow subjective experience but includes a series of core concepts related to consciousness: phenomenal consciousness (subjective experience), access consciousness, situational awareness, theory of mind, agency, etc. Discussing consciousness broadly can avoid philosophical disputes, though it has the suspicion of avoiding difficulties, but it's still a beneficial starting point.

 Therefore, the core idea of this framework is: **consciousness is not an "on or off" switch but possibly a multi-dimensional, multi-level complex phenomenon.** Assessment should be conducted through cross-validation of multiple dimensions; no single indicator is sufficient to draw conclusions.
 The ultimate goal is not just to give a "consciousness score" but to generate a detailed "AI consciousness profile" showing AI's performance across different consciousness dimensions.